Keval2124/covid_dashboard/README.md

 ## Data Source

-The data source for this dashboard is the already given in the repositories, which provide daily updates on the Covid-19 cases in India at the national, state and district level till July 7, 2021
+The data source for this dashboard is the already given in the repositories, which provide daily updates on the Covid-19 cases in India at the national and state level till July 7, 2021

 ## How to Use